Xorlent/PRTG-OIDLIBS/README.md

 ## Using
 1. Create a device object in PRTG
 2. Select "Add Sensor"
-3. Search for and select "snmp library"
+3. Search for and select "SNMP library"
 4. Click the name of the imported custom library